dret/webconcepts/concepts/uri-scheme/wss.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/wss"
 title:         "URI Scheme: wss"
+concept-name:  URI Scheme
+concept-value: wss
 description: "The only operation for this scheme is to open a connection using the WebSocket Protocol, encrypted using TLS."
 ---